In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 Abu Ahmed, using a pseudonym, says he was among fighters deployed to the coast as government reinforcements.
 Video that he shot on his phone shows acts of violence by both sides.

 “There was a huge amount of killing,” he says, estimating that Assad loyalists killed some 400 government security officials.
-In revenge, “anyone who was found with ID cards linking them to the former army … was killed,” he says.
+In revenge, “Anyone who was found with ID cards linking them to the former army ... was killed,” he says.
 “Some [were] just killed out of hatred.”

 Abu Ahmed says he witnessed field executions and even intervened to save lives.
 Yet he downplays the possibility that Syria will descend into the sectarian bloodshed seen in neighboring Iraq after Saddam Hussein’s ouster in 2003.